xrettle/WFGY/TensionUniverse/BlackHole/Q075_fundamental_mechanisms_of_aging.md

    * Interface:

      * Input: desired constraints, context about system and resources.
-     * Output: ranked classes of interventions and maintenance strategies, with associated tension implications.
+     * Output: ranked classes of interventions and maintenance strategies, with associated qualitative or quantitative tension implications.

 ### 7.3 Evaluation harness